kl3mousse/neo-playbook/README.md

 - crediting opensource software properly
 - crediting MAME command.dat communities + finding the best files to use
 - games from NeoGeo resurrection era (2000-2020), in progress
-- additional metadata & graphical elements for each game (genre, type, sizes, platforms, ...)
+- additional metadata & better graphical elements for each game (genre, type, sizes, platforms, ...)
 - summary page / table of all games
 - versionning of PDF
 - ensuring translations are available in English & French for all games.
 More languages (then plz ask for it...) maybe?